sunyatin/ASCEND/README.md

 - `*.ind` A 3-column file with each individual on one row, and columns are (1) individual name, (2) individual sex (note that sex is not used for the ASCEND analysis), (3) population label
 - `*.snp` A 6-column file with each SNP on one row, and columns are (1) SNP name, (2) chromosome, (3) **genetic position (in Morgans or centiMorgans)**, (4) physical position (in base pairs), 5th and 6th columns are the ancestral/derived or reference/alternate alleles but these 2 columns are not taken into account for the ASCEND analysis
-- `*.geno` The genotype matrix with no delimiter between genotypes, each row is one SNP and each column is one individual, genotypes are encoded as 0 (= 1/1), 1 (=0/1) or 0 (=0/0).
+- `*.geno` The genotype matrix with no delimiter between genotypes, each row is one SNP and each column is one individual, genotypes are encoded as 0 (= 1/1), 1 (=0/1) or 2 (=0/0).
 Missing genotypes are encoded as 9.

 You can convert your file into EIGENSTRAT using the CONVERTF program (see https://github.com/argriffing/eigensoft/tree/master/CONVERTF).

-Note that the .geno file must **not** be compressed/binary.
+Note that the .geno file must **not** be binary, but it can be gzip-compressed.

 # Command line